Home

 G Major Chord

-Also, check-out this free, printable chord chart that includes minor and 7th chords, helpful in expanding your chord repertoire.
-Or, search the chord libary for print-outs of individual guitar chords.
+Also, check-out this free, printable acoustic guitar chords chart that includes minor and 7th chords, helpful in expanding your chord repertoire.
+Or, search the free guitar chord charts library for print-outs of individual guitar chords.

-Watch this video for more detailed information on how to read acoustic guitar cord diagrams, chord maps, and scale maps.
+Watch this video for more detailed information on how to read cord diagrams, chord maps, and scale maps.